ngantu/spark-neo4j/README.md

   1. Install Neo4j Desktop (4.3)
-  2. Launch Neo4j Desktop and create a blank database, then start this database to connect Spark II/ What is the property graph model (the transformation you made)
+  2. Launch Neo4j Desktop and create a blank database, then start this database to connect Spark II/ What is the property graph model (the transformation you made) Display the property graph model as follows:
+  1. Launch Jupyter Notebook from command line of Anaconda Prompt (miniconda3)
+  2. Open "neospark-demo.ipynb" file and run.
+  3. After above step, then launch Neo4j Desktop
+  4. The data graph model can be seen through Neo4j Browser of Neo4j Desktop application or the link http://localhost:7474/browser/ with the Cypher query
+      "MATCH p=()-[r:with]->() RETURN p LIMIT 100"
+  In Neo4j Browser interface, at Neo4j$ line type following command "MATCH p=()-[r:with]->() RETURN p LIMIT 100" to see 67 nodes and 100 relationships of the graph

-III/ What are the treatments in graphX you've done (e.g: search for triangle, etc.) and why
+III/ What are the treatments in graphX you've done (e.g: search for triangle, etc.) and why This test will continue using PageRank algorithm of GraphX to get the importance of each node.